-The user sends a bAsset the smart contract of that mAsset asset;
+The user sends a bAsset to the mAsset's smart contract.

-For the USD mAsset, the underlying bAsset could be USDC, TUSD, USDT or sUSD stablecoins;
+For the USD mAsset, the underlying bAssets could be USDC, TUSD, USDT or sUSD pegged crypto assets.

-A mint is valid if it does not push any of the bAsset collateral levels past their predefined maximum weight.
+A mint is valid if it does not push any of the bAsset collateral levels past their predefined minimum or maximum weight.

-Minting a mAsset offers immediate zero slippage conversion of a bAsset into its corresponding mAsset.
+Minting a mAsset offers immediate low slippage conversion of a bAsset into its corresponding mAsset.

 All mAssets are ERC20 compliant, non custodial, and redeemable for the underlying bAsset(s) at any time.

 In reverse, users redeem their mAssets from the mStable contracts.